 The One Year H.B.S.W.
-(SW 3500/SW 4501) evaluations that follow are to be utilized for One Year Students who are completing the combined SW 3500 and SW 4501, 100-day field practicum.
+(SW 3500/SW 4501) evaluation is to be utilized for One Year Students who are completing the combined SW 3500 and SW 4501, 100-day field practicum.

-A one year split placement (two separate placement experiences) can be requested only if the student has unique extenuating circumstances or if the second half of placement will be completed internationally.
+A one year split placement (two separate placement experiences) can be requested only if the student has unique extenuating circumstances or if the second half of placement will be completed nationally (excluding the GTA) or internationally.
 If a one year split placement is requested and approved, the student will be required to complete a 50 day third year practicum (SW 3500) and a 60 day fourth year practicum (SW 4501) for a total of 110 placement days.

-One Year students completing two distinct placements at different sites are to be evaluated using the
+One Year students completing two placements at different sites are to be evaluated using the